tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 "Ton is that you?!
 Listen close you piece of sh-t!
 Out of respect for your cousin... we gave you an extension.
 But soon is the time to collect!"

-"Extension..."
+"Extension?"
 I said confused.

 "Yes, the extension?
 Are you stupid or something?
 Listen, if we don't get the money back after the big deal you told us you were getting...
 I don't need to say what'll happen!"
 The mans voiced peaking as his voice strained through the phone.

-"Of course... of course" I said as I hung up.
+"Of course, of course" I said as I hung up.

-The mafia didn't take Ton... well at least not yet.
+The mafia didn't take Ton, well at least not yet.

 So who did?